 Transcription takes place in three steps: initiation, elongation, and termination.
 The steps are illustrated in Figure 2.

 Initiation is the beginning of transcription.
 It occurs when the enzyme RNA polymerase binds to a region of a gene called the promoter.
 This signals the DNA to unwind so the enzyme can ‘‘read’’ the bases in one of the DNA strands.
 The enzyme is now ready to make a strand of mRNA with a complementary sequence of bases.

 Step 2: Elongation

 Elongation is the addition of nucleotides to the mRNA strand.
 RNA polymerase reads the unwound DNA strand and builds the mRNA molecule, using complementary base pairs.
-There is a brief time during this process when the newly formed RNA is bound to the unwound DNA.
 During this process, an adenine (A) in the DNA binds to an uracil (U) in the RNA.

 Step 3: Termination